-We are fortunate to be a part of the UNC Neuroscience Center and Neurobiology Curriculum for Graduate Research.
-Association with the Neuroscience Center enables us to participate in the Developmental Neuroscience Mini-Series (a bi-weekly presentation forum), a weekly neuroscience seminar series, and the annual symposium.
-Students from the Neurobiology Curriculum are welcome to rotate in the lab.
+We are also members of the UNC Neuroscience Center and Neurobiology Curriculum for Graduate Research.
+Association with the Neuroscience Center enables us to participate in the Neuroscience Mini-Series, weekly neuroscience seminars, and the annual symposium.
+Students from the Neurobiology Curriculum and BBSP are invited to rotate in the lab.

 Postdoctoral Position in Neuroscience available immediately to identify neural circuits underlying working memory relevant to schizophrenia and autism.
 Molecular mechanisms of synapse formation and plasticity of GABAergic interneurons will be studied in the prefrontal cortex using mouse mutant and optogenetic models.
 Experimental studies and training will involve live imaging, confocal microscopy, and electrophysiology in brain slices, as well as axon tracing and biochemical analysis of neural cell adhesion molecules and ephrin/EphA receptor signaling.
 This project is a collaboration between the laboratories of Dr. Patricia Maness and Dr. Paul B. Manis at UNC School of Medicine.

 The successful applicant will have a Ph.D. degree with a background in neuroscience, and be a US citizen or green card holder.
 Experience in microscopy, molecular biology, biochemistry, and electrophysiology a plus.